Big Game Harvest Reporting

 Reporting for License-Exempt Hunters

-Persons who are by law exempt from the Big Game Hunting License requirement shall obtain a License-Exempt Big Game Harvest Report Card from a wildlife service agent or by calling 888-248-6834 at no cost (Note: License-Exempt Cards are not available online.)
+Persons who are by law exempt from the Big Game Hunting License requirement shall obtain a License-Exempt Big Game Harvest Report Card from a wildlife service agent or by calling 888-248-6834 (Note: License-Exempt Cards (no cost) are not available online.)
 Upon harvesting a bear, deer or wild turkey, the exempt person shall validate their card and report the big game kill using the same registration methods listed above.

 Deer Management Assistance Program Harvest Reporting